simonewebdesign/Laravel-REST/README.md

 # Laravel-REST

 A demo implementation of the Ruby on Rails RESTful architecture, built in Laravel.

-This demo is complete of documentation and a PHPUnit test suite.
+This demo app is complete of documentation ~~and a PHPUnit test suite~~ (not yet).

 # Installation